brandlewco/jesserieser-hugo-cc/content/collections/autobiography.md

 seo:
   meta_description:
   meta_title: Autobiography of a Contact Sport
-title: Autobiography of a Contact Sport
+title: Autobiography of
-collection_meta: '2016'
+collection_meta: 'a Contact Sport '
-collection_meta_2:
+collection_meta_2: '2016'
 collection_description: >-
   This personal project explores my nostalgia and love for the game that shaped me.
 This work puts you on the sideline, in the helmet, and in the bleachers